-- What makes some blueprints more attractive than others?
+- How do you find the right technical hires and avoid being listed on Whartonite Seeks Code Monkey? - What makes some blueprints more attractive than others?
 What is the role of the entrepreneur in establishing blueprints? - What were the organizational blueprints of the companies you worked for prior to the MBA?
 What worked and what didn't work for you about these cultures?